|Keep Your Valentine Safe this Year||| Print ||

 Metallic balloons, called Mylar balloons, are powerful conductors of electricity.
 They should not be released outdoors, near overhead power lines.

 Metallic balloons that are not secured properly can float up into power lines or come down into electrical substations.
-Once in contact with electricity, Mylar balloons can cause power outages and extensive damage, that can cost thousands, even millions of dollars.
+Once in contact with electricity, Mylar balloons can cause power outages and extensive damage, which can cost thousands, even millions of dollars.

 Tying a balloon to a child’s wrist is not an appropriate way to secure it.
 If the balloon came in contact with electricity, the electricity would flow through the balloon to the child, which could cause a serious injury or death.